Gissio/mcu-max/README.md

 ## Terms of use

-mcu-max is free, and distributed under the MIT license.
+mcu-max is free and distributed under the MIT license.

 [micro-max-link]: https://home.hccnet.nl/h.g.muller/max-src2.html